IBM Blue Gene: History

 In June 2006, NNSA and IBM announced that Blue Gene/L achieved 207.3 TFLOPS on a quantum chemical application (Qbox).
 At Supercomputing 2006, Blue Gene/L was awarded the winning prize in all HPC Challenge Classes of awards.
 In 2007, a team from the IBM Almaden Research Center and the University of Nevada ran an artificial neural network almost half as complex as the brain of a mouse for the equivalent of a second (the network was run at 1/10 of normal speed for 10 seconds).

 The name

 The name Blue Gene comes from what it was originally designed to do, help biologists understand the processes of protein folding and gene development.
 "Blue" is a traditional moniker that IBM uses for many of its products and the company itself.
 The original Blue Gene design was renamed "Blue Gene/C" and eventually Cyclops64.
 The "L" in Blue Gene/L comes from "Light" as that design's original name was "Blue Light".
 The "P" version was designed to be a petascale design.
 "Q" is just the letter after "P".
-There is no Blue Gene/R.